simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

       # SRV records to discover other IPA provided services, like LDAP and krb5
       simp_options::dns::servers:
       - <IP address of IPA server>

+      # Other DNS-related settings that may fix issues that map pop up
       simp_options::dns::search:
       - <IPA Domain>
       resolv::named_autoconf: false